By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 Skip the Organica if:

-• Motion isolation is critical: latex is bouncy, and couples where one partner moves frequently during the night will feel more transfer than on an all-foam mattress
+• Motion isolation is critical: latex is bouncy, and couples where one partner moves frequently will notice more transfer than on foam

-• You prefer a firm mattress—the Organica only comes in medium (5–6/10); firm sleepers should look at the Avocado Green firm variant or the Saatva Latex Hybrid
+• You prefer a firm mattress, the Organica comes in medium only; firm sleepers should consider Avocado Green's firm variant

 • You are a strict stomach sleeper needing a very firm surface: medium firmness may allow too much hip sink for stomach sleepers over 170 lb